ricardoamaro/drupalci_testbot/README.md

 This repo contains a recipe for making a [Docker](http://docker.io) containers for Drupal testing, using Linux, Apache, PHP and MySQL/sqlite.
 To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/).

-This will also in line with [Drupal automated-testing](https://drupal.org/automated-testing).
+This is part of the core code powering the future version of [Drupal automated-testing](https://drupal.org/automated-testing) infrastructure at http://qa.drupal.org .

 #### Why is this awesome?
 a) Test patches on your local box or http://qa.drupal.org